-As conclusion of the manual scrutiny, we highlight that both working on a single microservice, or multiple ones at the same time, can drastically influence TD.
+As conclusion to RQ_1 , we conclude that both working on a single microservice, or multiple ones at the same time, can drastically influence TD.
 Considerable TD variations can happen independently of the developer activity conducted, e.g., a framework upgrade can have an unforeseen cascading impact on TD, or a refactoring activity could lead to a considerable TD increase.
+As could be intuitively expected, early stages of development are prone to introduce TD.
+In addition, taking on TD in a certain period can lead to following periods of TD steadiness, till a new cycle of development innovation is needed.
+As a word of caution, from the considered case study we learn that TD tool measures can be mischievous.
+More specifically, a steep code TD increase could also be concurrently associated with a TD decrease that is not measured by the utilized tool, as highlighted by the upgrade of JUnit in the considered case study.

-$RQ_1$ answer (TD Evolution in a Microservice-based Architecture)
+RQ_1 answer (TD Evolution in a Microservice-based Architecture)

 TD displays an overall increasing trend in time, albeit long periods of continued development without TD increase are noticeable.
 Considerable TD variations can happen by working on one or multiple microservices, and may occur regardless of the development activity conducted.
+Taking on in a given development phase can result in subsequent periods of TD stability, until a new wave of development innovation is needed.
+TD metrics can be deceptive, as a sharp increase in code TD might coincide with an unmeasured decrease in another TD dimension.

-4.2 Results $RQ_2$ : Relation between TD evolution and number of microservices
+4.2 Results RQ_2 : Relation between TD evolution and number of microservices